cran-task-views/TimeSeries/TimeSeries.md

   provided in the `r pkg("forecast")` package via the `auto.arima()` function. `arma()` in the
   `r pkg("tseries")` package provides different algorithms for ARMA and subset ARMA models.
+  `r pkg("arima2")` provides a random-restart estimation algorithm to replace `stats::arima()`.
   Other estimation methods including the innovations algorithm are provided by
   `r pkg("itsmr")`.
 Package
   `r pkg("gsarima")` contains functionality for